The best places to stay in Luxembourg guide explains where to stay and when to visit this tiny European nation

 Cost of Travel in Luxembourg

-Luxembourg has one of the highest minimum salaries and standards of living in the world.
-A number of important multinational companies have headquarters in Luxembourg, attracting a high number of business visitors.
+This small nation has one of the highest minimum salaries and standards of living in the world.
+A number of important multinational companies have headquarters in the country, attracting a high number of business visitors.
 All these aspects influence the cost of travel in the country, which is pretty high.

 Luxembourg’s climate is oceanic, with four seasons and high precipitation.
-The winter in Luxembourg is less cold than most places in Europe, and summer are generally warm.
+The winter in the region is less cold than a number of places in Europe, and summer are generally warm.